Book – The Prophet (Summary)

-Synopsis From Answers of Few Questions
+Synopsis From Answers to Few Questions

-1) On Marriage – Love one another, but make not a bond of love: let it rather be a moving sea between the shores of your souls.
+1) On Marriage – Love one another, but make not a bond of Love: let it be a moving sea between the shores of your souls.
 And stand together yet not too near together: For the pillars of the temple stand apart, and the oak tree and the cypress grow not in each other’s shadow.

 2) On Children – You may give them your love but not your thoughts.
-You may strive to be like them, but seek not to make them like you.
+You may strive to be like them but seek not to make them like you.
 For life goes not backward nor stays with yesterday for longer than intended.

 3) On Giving – You give but little when you give of your possessions.
 It is when you give of yourself that you truly give.
 For truth, it is life that gives unto life while you, who deem yourself a giver, are but a witness.

-When, you work you are a flute through whose heart the whispering of the hours turns to music.
+When you work, you are a flute through whose heart the whispering of the hours turns to music.